 If you don’t already have an umbrella stand over-wintering in your garage or shed, you can pick them up at places like Home Depot or Target.
 You can even get decorative plastic ones (although these don’t weigh down as well as a water or sand-filled stand).
 If you don’t like the look of your plain stand, try covering it with burlap and ribbon (using water-resistant fabrics, of course).

 This is a cheap and effective method of weighing down your outdoor fake tree.
-Simply gather up some pebbles or rocks, or a few small dumbbell weights.
+Simply gather up some sand, pebbles or rocks, (even cat litter!) or a few small dumbbell weights.
 You’ll also need two plastic store bags (tough ones, with handles that won’t pull and tear).

 Place the rocks or weights in the bags, then tie the bags on either side of the Christmas tree stand.
 Make sure they are opposite each other so the weight is evenly balanced.
 This is an easy way of making sure your tree doesn’t blow away (and is an easy solution if you realize last-minute that your tree needs holding down).